moorepants/eme185/content/pages/memos.rst

 Memo 4: Preliminary Analysis [Due: Friday, Feburary 5, 2016]
 ============================================================

-To select your final design concept you will need to determine if the different concepts meet your target specifications.
+To select your final design concept, you will need to determine if the different concepts meet your target specifications.
 This typically requires preliminary engineering analysis and/or testing to make those decisions.
 For many specifications a "back-of-the-envelope_" calculation is sufficient for decision making and is preferred because it takes little time.
 This memo should detail the preliminary analyses for any concepts that need to be evaluated.
 Analysis is not required for all of your concepts.
 To reduce the number of concepts feel free to screen them at this point.
 If you believe testing is required to make your final concept selection you will need to explain the necessary testing and a plan to get that done.

 Suggestions of what to include: